maikiverse/jsonx-gen/README.md

 # JSONx-Gen

 A tool to search JSON objects for keywords and generate extraction code.
-It supports multiple programming languages and provides both a command-line interface and a webbrowser interface.
+It supports multiple programming languages and provides both a command-line interface and a browser interface.

 ## Installation